lantran305/Ecommerce-Web-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ## 6. Recommendations

-1. **Prioritize high-converting traffic sources over traffic volume.**
+**1. Prioritize high-converting traffic sources over traffic volume.**
 Focus on improving the quality and conversion of Google traffic, while maintaining the strong performance of Direct traffic.

 **2. Investigate and scale DFA campaigns for high-value products.**